Richard Pascoe

 William Pay

-Before stepping into the investment world, William’s last corporate assignment was with Bayer Healthcare in the Far East as the Chief of Strategic Sourcing, where he was responsible for leading a cross category strategic sourcing and quality compliance team managing a volatile supply chain with half a billion euro spend per year.
-Prior to joining Bayer in July 2012, he held various globally-based strategic sourcing and business development / sales marketing positions of increasing responsibility at Takeda (Singapore), Johnson & Johnson (California) and Pfizer (NYC and Madrid) on the buy side, and for PPD (then part of the Carlyle Group and now part of Thermo Fisher) and Quintiles Transnational (today rebranded as IQVIA) on the supply side, operating out of Singapore, the US, Europe and China for the past 25+ years.
+Before transitioning to the investment sector, William’s last corporate role was with Bayer Healthcare in the Far East as the Chief of Strategic Sourcing.
+He led a cross-category strategic sourcing and quality compliance team, managing a volatile supply chain with an annual spend of half a billion euros.
+Prior to joining Bayer in July 2012, William held various globally-based strategic sourcing and business development/sales marketing positions of increasing responsibility at Takeda (Singapore), Johnson & Johnson (California), and Pfizer (NYC and Madrid) on the buy side, and for PPD (then part of the Carlyle Group and now part of Thermo Fisher) and Quintiles Transnational (now rebranded as IQVIA) on the supply side.
+His career has spanned over 25 years across Singapore, the US, Europe, and China.

 Richard Staub